MicrosoftDocs/entra-docs/docs/identity/app-provisioning/plan-sap-source-and-target.md

 1. **Provision a test user from Microsoft Entra ID to SAP Cloud Identity Services.** Validate that provisioning integration is ready by following the steps in the section [Provision a new test user from Microsoft Entra ID to SAP Cloud Identity Services](../saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial.md#provision-a-new-test-user-from-microsoft-entra-id-to-sap-cloud-identity-services).

-1. **Ensure existing users in both Microsoft Entra and SAP Cloud Identity Services can be correlated.** Follow the steps in the sections [Ensure existing SAP Cloud Identity Services users have the necessary matching attributes](../saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial.md#ensure-existing-sap-cloud-identity-services-users-have-the-necessary-matching-attributes) and [Ensure existing Microsoft Entra users have the necessary attributes](../saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial.md#ensure-existing-microsoft-entra-users-have-the-necessary-attributes) to compare the users in Microsoft Entra ID with those already in SAP Cloud Identity Services. <!-- 1.13	Compare the users in Entra ID with those already in SAP cloud directory. 	 -->
+1. **Ensure existing users in both Microsoft Entra and SAP Cloud Identity Services can be correlated.** Follow the steps in the sections [Ensure existing SAP Cloud Identity Services users have the necessary matching attributes](../saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial.md#ensure-existing-sap-cloud-identity-services-users-have-the-necessary-matching-attributes) and [Ensure existing Microsoft Entra users have the necessary attributes](../saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial.md#ensure-existing-microsoft-entra-users-have-the-necessary-attributes) to compare the users in Microsoft Entra ID with those already in SAP Cloud Identity Services. <!-- 1.13 -->

 1. **Assign existing users of SAP Cloud Identity Services to the application in Microsoft Entra ID.**.
 Follow the steps in the section [Assign users to the SAP Cloud Identity Services application in Microsoft Entra ID](../saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial.md#assign-users-to-the-sap-cloud-identity-services-application-in-microsoft-entra-id).
 In those steps you will address any provisioning issues so that provisioning is not quarantined, check for users who are present in SAP Cloud Identity Services and are not already assigned to the application in Microsoft Entra ID, assign the remaining users and monitor initial sync.

 1. **Wait for synchronization from Microsoft Entra ID to SAP Cloud Identity Services.** <!-- 1.15	Wait for sync from Entra ID to SAP cloud directory to complete.	 -->

 1. **Compare the users in SAP Cloud Identity Services with those in Microsoft Entra ID.** <!-- 1.16	Ensure that there are no orphan users in SAP cloud directory who are not originating from Entra ID.
 Export from SAP and PSh  -->

-1. **Configure the process to keep application role assignments up to date.** If you are using Microsoft Entra entitlement management, then follow the steps in the article [Create an access package in entitlement management for an application with a single role using PowerShell](../../id-governance/entitlement-management-access-package-create-app.md).

 1. **Configure federated single sign on from Microsoft Entra to SAP Cloud Identity Services.**  Enable SAML-based single sign-on for SAP Cloud Identity Services, following the instructions provided in the [SAP Cloud Identity Services Single sign-on tutorial](../saas-apps/sap-hana-cloud-platform-identity-authentication-tutorial.md). <!-- 1.17	Configure the SAP cloud directory federated SSO mapping.
 Entra >  app for SAP cloud directory > SSO  -->